everactive/dataservices-sample-client/README.md

 The node webhook application is an [express](https://www.npmjs.com/package/express) application that exposes three endpoints.
 By default the webhook application uses port 4440.
 This can be changed in the docker-compose.yml file.

-`POST /` - The webhook endpoint.
+`POST /` - The sensor readings webhook endpoint.
 Each Eversensor reading received is stored in the postgres `sensor_readings` table.

+`POST /gateway_status` - The gateway status webhook endpoint.
+Each Gateway Status payload received is stored in the postgres `gateway_status` table.

-`GET /` - Returns the last ten Eversensor readings received.
+`GET /` - Returns the last ten messages received.

 `GET /health` - Returns a simple 200 status code if the application is running successfully.